Skiatook, Oklahoma: Parks and recreation

-Osage Trail walking trail is 14.5 miles long, starting in Skiatook.

-Skiatook residents enjoy multiple recreational opportunities, including Osage Park, John Zink Park, Smith Park, the Skiatook Sports Park, soccer fields, tennis courts, a nine-hole golf course, a driving range, shooting range, and Skiatook Lake.
-There are numerous little leagues (football, baseball, softball, soccer) and an adult soccer league.
+Completed in 2006, The Osage Prairie walking trail is 14.5 miles (23 km) long, starting in Skiatook.
+Skiatook residents enjoy multiple recreational opportunities, including Central Park, John Zink Park, Exchange Bank Park, the Skiatook Sports Park, soccer fields, tennis courts, a driving range, shooting range, and Skiatook Lake.
+There are also numerous little leagues that support football, baseball, softball, and soccer.

-The Osage Prairie Trail was constructed with Vision 2025 funds, and this 14 mi jogging and bike trail connects Skiatook to Tulsa's extensive bike and jogging trail system.
-The Skiatook community pool was opened in the 1950s, and provided swimming lessons to thousands of Skiatook children.
-Due to deteriorating conditions, the old pool was closed in 2001.
-The new pool opened to the public on June 2, 2007.
+The Osage Prairie Trail was constructed with Vision 2025 funds, and this jogging and bike trail connects Skiatook to Tulsa's extensive trail system.The Skiatook community pool opened in the 1950s and provided swimming lessons to thousands of local children.
+Due to deteriorating conditions, the old pool closed in 2001.
+The new facility, the Skiatook Municipal Pool, opened to the public on June 2, 2007, and is a subfacility of Exchange Bank Park.